UniFormal/uniformal.github.io/doc/language/declarations.md

 * Unlike simple includes, multiple *named structures* with the same `<domain>` are **not** redundant.
 Each structure introduces fresh (possibly modified) copies of the declarations in the domain.
 * The limit of the previous point is the [*meta theory*](modules.html#theories) of the domain.
 If two structures `s1`,`s2` have corresponding domains `dom1`,`dom2` with the same meta theory `meta`, then *everything in the dependency closure of `meta`* will be included exactly once.

 Implementation note: Because includes and structures are often treated exactly the same way, the MMT system represents an include as a structure with empty body and the induced name `[<domain>]`.
+API-wise this corresponds to having an [MPath](https://uniformal.github.io/apidoc/info/kwarc/mmt/api/MPath.html) referencing a module (e.g. a theory) and then taking a [ComplexStep](https://uniformal.github.io/apidoc/info/kwarc/mmt/api/ComplexStep.html) to refer to the inclusion: `MPath ?
+ComplexStep(MPath)`.

 **Example**